How to Tell if Someone is Stalking You On Instagram

 Is there a way to tell if a fake account is following me?

 Some users want to stalk your account anonymously.
 Perhaps you’ve blocked someone, or you haven’t accepted a follow request from a person you know.
-Unfortunately, Instagram won’t tell you an account is fake or who created it.
+Unfortunately, Instagram won’t tell you if an account is fake or who created it.
 But, you can use deductive reasoning to better spot an illegitimate Instagram account.

 The first sign that an Instagram profile is fake is the username.
 People who make fake profiles for the purpose of stalking may leave clues about who they are in the username, or they won’t put much effort into it.
 Scroll through your Followers’ list to see which usernames don’t add up.